-Johannes Knatz, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Johannes Knatz, a farmer, his wife Anna, and children (Anna, age 9; Martin, age 7) arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 They settled in the Volga German colony of Philippsfeld on 3 August 1767.
 They are recorded there on the 1767 census in Household No. 18.